julian10m/julian10m.github.io/_posts/2022-04-02-Lagrange-Interpolation.md

 In particular, the objective is to find the values of the coefficients $\left\\{a_0, a_1, \ldots, a_n\right\\}$ for which $p(x)$ traverses the $n +1$ points that were given.

-Well, we have $n + 1$ points which chan be turned into $n + 1$ equations, so then we can find the $n + 1$ coefficients solving the system of equations:
+Hmm...we know that the $n + 1$ points are traversed by $p(x)$, hence we can turn this information into $n + 1$ equations.
+This is exactly what we need to when we need to univoquely determine $n + 1$ coefficients.
+The problem then becomes solving the system of equations:

 $$
 \begin{align}